 In 2007 the QDC, KCWA, and the Town of North Kingstown coordinated the Hunt River Aquifer Water Supplier Action Plan (Plan), which was reviewed and accepted by the RIWRB.
 The plan details actions on the part of each supplier and recommendations/responsibilities on the part of the RIWRB/State of Rhode Island.
-The following provides an overview of the QDC's actions to date for the Plan.
+The following provides an overview of the QDC's recent and continued actions for the Plan.

-- The QDC provides a conservation brochure to all of its users, educating the customer base with regards to water conservation and demand management. - The QDC uses bill inserts and web postings outlining outdoor water use restrictions based on conditions as determined by the RIWRB drought steering committee. - The QDC provided meeting space for the Watershed Stewardship Program, hosted several educational classes, and made financial contributions toward six watershed watch sites used to monitor the level and quantity of water in the Hunt River. - The QDC performed a leak detection program in 2013, and since has had no significant leakage losses.
-QDC owns the leak detection equipment and continuously monitors any system loss and will check as required. - The QDC previously reviewed water reuse options for irrigation of the North Kingstown Municipal Golf Course, but it was determined to be cost prohibitive.
-Since then, the golf course has reactivated an on-site well that they now use for irrigation, significantly reducing their demand from the QDC water system. - The QDC has done extensive clearing around the perimeter fencing surrounding the well sites and has installed enhanced security measures, including motion detected lighting throughout the well facility grounds.
+- The QDC provides a conservation brochure to all of its users, educating the customer base with regards to water conservation and demand management at least once per year. - The QDC uses bill inserts and web postings outlining outdoor water use restrictions based on conditions as determined by the RIWRB drought steering committee. - The QDC performed a leak detection program in 2013, and since has had no significant leakage losses.
+QDC owns the leak detection equipment and continuously monitors any system loss for the entire water system.
+The system is monitored over a 3-year period where each of the 3 subdistricts are tested each year on a rotating schedule. - The QDC has done extensive clearing around the perimeter fencing surrounding the well sites and has installed enhanced security measures, including motion detected lighting throughout the well facility grounds.